 - Other medications may help:

-If lifestyle changes and medication do not provide sufficient relief, we will discuss surgical options with you.
-Our cardiac surgeons and interventional cardiologists have the skills and resources to perform the full spectrum of procedures.
-We will work with you to determine which option will offer you the best outcome.
+If lifestyle changes and medication do not provide relief, we will discuss surgical options with you.
+Our cardiac surgeons and interventional cardiologists will work with you to determine which procedure is best for you:

-- Coronary artery bypass grafting (CABG): We take arteries or veins from other areas of your body to bypass (go around) the narrowed artery.
+- Coronary artery bypass grafting (CABG): We take arteries or veins from other areas of your body to go around the narrowed artery.
 CABG can relieve chest pain and improve blood flow.

-- Carotid endarterectomy: We remove plaque buildup from your carotid arteries, which are in your neck.
+- Carotid endartarectomy: We remove plaque buildup from your carotid arteries, which are in your neck.
 This restores blood flow to your brain.